Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 2. Claim your book by hitting the ‘add more books’ tab.
 This will appear on your author page within 24 hours.

-3. Email your launch team.
-Let them know the book is ready for verified reviews.
+3. Contact your launch team Tier 1s.
+Let them know the book is ready to buy and for verified reviews.

 4. Email Amazon customer support.
 Request that your book is placed in additional categories.